 The Basho Memorial Museum is located in Ueno Park, just a 5-minute walk north of Uenoshi Station.
-The Basho Birth House can be reached with a 10-minute walk east from the station.
-Minomushi-an is about a 15-minute walk south of Uenoshi Station, or just 5 minutes on foot west from Kayamachi Station.
+The Basho Birth House is a 10-minute walk east of the station.
+Minomushi-an is a 15-minute walk south of Uenoshi Station, or a 5-minute walk west of Kayamachi Station.

 Basho Memorial Museum